RichyLe69/TCGPScraperRemastered/tear.md

 Reinoheart:
 1) Normal/Spec Summon: Dump 1 Tearlaments Monster
-2) If Milled: SS Reinoheart (but banish when leaves) -> Pitch 1 Tearlaments.
+2) If Sent to GY: SS Reinoheart (but banish when leaves) -> Pitch 1 Tearlaments.

 Kashtira:
 1) During Main: Can SS from hand -> banish 1 Tear / Kash Monster from hand to GY